 Toenails that end up being removed because they are broken, or have been partially pulled off, sometimes grow back if there is no permanent damage to the nail bed.
 On the odd occasion they might not.
 This is nothing to worry about, though; a dog can be perfectly fine even if he is missing a toenail.

 Pain medication is usually prescribed for a few days and sometimes, depending on the severity of the damage, oral antibiotics may be prescribed to prevent infection from starting.

 Any toenails that are infected, for whatever reason, will be treated accordingly and cleaned, repaired, and protected by a bandage.

 The best way to prevent the most common causes of dog toenail bleeding is to keep a dog’s nails properly trimmed all the time, and to make sure that nail trimming is done with a sharp, pliers-style nail clipper.

-As a rule of thumb and in most cases, properly trimmed dog toenails are short enough that they do not usually click on the floor; so when you start to hear that clicking, it’s time to get the nail trimmers out.
+As a rule of thumb, properly trimmed dog toenails are short enough that they do not usually click on the floor.
+So, when you start to hear that clicking, it’s time to get the nail trimmers out.

 By keeping a dog’s toenails short enough this will prevent dog toenail bleeding and injury, and ensure healthy and happy paws in general.

 Equally, the person who is doing the nail trimming should know how to trim correctly so that it can be done without causing any bleeding from cutting the nail too close to the blood supply.